 Cons

-- Time limit on the free plan (40 minutes)
+- Time limit of 40 minutes per call on the free plan

 - Texting and traditional calling require a separate Zoom Phone subscription